truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 # Introduction

 Nowadays, it is possible for anyone who wishes it to start an application using the latest Google Cloud Technologies to deploy an entire application.
-Modern web application requires most of the time splitting the front, what users see, and the back, what handles user requests.
+Modern web applications require most of the time splitting the front, what users see, and the back, what handles user requests.

 In this series of articles, we will see how to deploy step by step a complete application.
 We will progressively cover topics like:
 * Hosting docker container on Cloud Run.
 Very useful when you have a low budget and enterprise needs.